-We’ve been running our London writing courses from our offices on the Haymarket since 2011, and it’s always quite something to look back and take stock of our student successes in recent years.
+We’ve been running our London-based creative writing courses from our offices on the Haymarket since 2011, and it’s always quite something to look back and take stock of our student successes in recent years.

 JESSIE BURTON (Spring 2011)